Durga-GR/PalmLock/README.md

 2. Each of the 8 swipe directions registers (feel a single tick each time).
 3. A stationary tap registers as `0` after a short pause.
 4. A quick double-tap in the same spot registers as `9` immediately.
-5. Two-finger tap plays the amount vibration pattern (5 rumbles, 2 ticks = ₹520).
+5. Two-finger tap plays the amount vibration pattern (5 rumbles, 2 ticks = ₹520) and speaks the merchant confirmation.
-6. Swiping `1-2-3-4` shows the green success screen.
+6. Swiping `1-2-3-4` shows the green success screen with the on-device SHA-256 proof token.
 7. Swiping `4-3-2-1` shows the same green screen, and the Discord webhook fires with a live Google Maps link.
 8. Mid-entry, shaking the phone clears the buffer (long buzz, then digits restart from 1).
 9. Mid-entry, leaving the phone untouched for 10+ seconds triggers the double-thump inactivity wipe.